 From a biological standpoint, there is a limited window for getting pregnant from reproductive age until menopause.
-While there is a big window of opportunity, there may never be a perfect time to have a baby.
+While there is a big window of opportunity, there is never a perfect time to have a baby.
 You may end up expecting much sooner than you imagined, or life may work out that you end up pregnant much later.
-Due to the higher risk stigma of pregnancy after age 35, or social norms and expectations, many women feel pressure to have children before age 35.
-The technical term for having a baby over 35 is elderly primigravida for a first-time mother or elderly multigravida for a second-time mom.
-This is also commonly referred to as advanced maternal age.
-There is a classification for women who are pregnant over age 35 because many risks increase after this age.
-Labeling an expecting mother who is 35 as a higher risk from the start can come along with anxiety and stress, but there are also some benefits to being a mother in your mid-thirties and beyond.
+Due to the higher risk stigma of pregnancy after age 35 or social norms and expectations, many women feel pressure to have children before age 35.
+The technical term for having a baby over 35 is advanced maternal age.
+There is a classification for pregnant women over age 35 because many risks increase in this age group.
+Labeling an expecting mother who is 35 as a higher risk from the start can come along with anxiety and stress.
+There are also benefits to being a parent in your mid-thirties or older.
 This episode examines the evidence behind the risks associated with advanced maternal age and what pregnancy over 35 means for you and your baby.

 Become a Pregnancy Podcast Premium member or log in to access all articles and episodes ad-free.

 Advanced maternal age is a label applied to mothers who expect to have a baby after their 35th birthday.
 Even if you are not 35 now, you may have additional children as you get closer or go over this birthday.
 While you may not love the term ‘advanced maternal age,’ this is an improvement.
 Not long ago, doctors used the terms elderly primigravida for a first-time mother 35 and older or elderly multigravida for a mother over 35 with multiple children.